 Conclusion

-Choosing a SaaS link-building agency is not just about getting as many links as possible.
-But it’s about finding a partner who helps the right people discover your product when they are already looking for a solution.
+Choosing a SaaS link building agency isn’t just about getting as many links as possible.
+But it’s about finding a partner who helps the right people discover your product when they’re already looking for a solution.

 Use this guide to compare agencies, understand what realistic results look like, and set clear expectations before you start investing.
 When link building is done the right way, it becomes a steady growth medium that supports your SaaS long after the work is done.